FREE SHIPPING FOR ORDERS OVER $199

 Whatever lays behind the waving, meandering forms of the Aalto collection, it continues to capture the eyes and hearts of Scandinavian design lovers all over the world.
 This sculpted piece of glass is an engineering feat all its own.
 Even today seven Iittala craftsmen, 12 different processes and over 30 hours of work are required to produce a single vase.

-For Alvar Aalto four walls do not make a home, even from an architectural perspective he recognised that his art would not be complete without quality craftsmanship to fill it – a philosophy that goes hand in hand with our vision at Nordic Nest.
+For Alvar Aalto four walls do not make a home, even from an architectural perspective he recognised that his art would not be complete without quality craftsmanship to fill it.
 His iconic designs have certainly become part of what makes a home to love.